ogepiga/CECS327TermAssignment1/README.md

 # CECS327TermAssignment1
-Designing a program to allow two or more computers to synchronize files across a local area network.
+Designing a program to allow two or more computers to synchronize files across a local area network.<br/>
 Replit: https://replit.com/@McJet/Peer2PeerServerClientpy#JetTest.py